 The Olympic Games have long conjured images of sportsmanship, grit, national pride and, of course, talent.
 Whether it’s the Summer or Winter Games, the Olympics have a long history of simultaneously stirring international unity and competitive spirit for participants and fans alike.
 Not to mention pressure – especially for the host country.

 When embarking on such a huge undertaking as hosting the Olympics, both the risk and rewards can be immeasurable.
 Those cities that can even consider the opportunity to host face a great debate: Is hosting the Olympics a privilege or an inconvenience?
 (This question has taken on new significance this year given coronavirus risks and constraints currently on display in China and enforced during the previous summer games in Tokyo).

 Hosting the Olympics benefits the hosting city and country

 The city experiences the Olympics’ positive values

 The modern Olympic Games pay homage to ancient Greek civilization, which is considered the cradle of Western civilization, including its liberal values.
 The Olympics celebrate history and the values of freedom, equality, globalism and peace.
 As the Olympics are about this very spirit — and not about money — promoting these values should be the first consideration for hosting, not money.
 A host city not only identifies and supports these values but gets the honor to promote them locally and globally.
 Hosting is also a great opportunity for cities to introduce themselves to the rest of the world – as future travel destinations.
-Such a positive environment will remain even after the Olympics end
+Such a positive environment will remain even after the Olympic Games end.

 The Olympics help promote sports and health in the host country

 Sports are an important social institution.
 They promote identification and attachment to society while teaching values.
 Sports also promote a healthy society: an overwhelming amount of scientific evidence suggests that engaging in sports activities can prevent chronic diseases and keep people healthier.